roland-ewald/sessl-examples/README.txt

 2. cd sessl-samples
 3. mvn scala:run

-This should execute the experiment in src/main/scala/org/sessl/samples/MLRulesExperiment and generate a CSV file with simulation and optimization output.
+This should execute the experiment in src/main/scala/org/sessl/samples/MLRulesExperiment and generate a CSV file with simulation output.

 You can run other experiments with the following commands: